cgrates/cgrates/docs/importing.rst

 TimingTag
     The timing tag described in the timing file
 Weight
     If multiple timings cab be applied to a call the one with the lower weight wins.
+An example here can be the Christmas day: we can have a special timing for this day but the regular day of the week timing can also be applied to this day.
+The weight will differentiate between the two timings.

 Rates